 Astigmatism: Corrective glasses or contact lenses can often counteract the curvature and correct the passage of incoming light into the eye.

 Laser surgery: This treatment involves reshaping the cornea with a laser.

 Cataracts: Surgery is usually the best option.
 The surgical procedure

 Dry eye: If the eyes do not produce enough tears or dry out too quickly, they can become inflamed and sore.
 This can result in double vision.
 Often, a prescription for tear substitute eye drops will relieve symptoms.

 Treatments for binocular double vision

-Depending on the cause, the treatments for binocular vision vary, but they include:
+Depending on the cause, the treatment for binocular vision varies.
+Treatments include: